fnhirwa/fnhirwa/README.md

 I am interested in Computer Architecture, Compilers, and Machine Learning.

-I am an open-source contributor and maintainer who likes the community interaction.
+I am an open-source contributor and maintainer.